Counting thin subgraphs via packings faster than meet-in-the-middle time: Introduction

 \begin{Thm}[Fast weighted disjoint triples] There exists an algorithm that evaluates $\Delta(f,g,h)$ in time $O\bigl(n^{3q(\frac{1}{2}-\tau)+c}\bigl)$ for constants $c$ and $\tau$ independent of the constant $q$, with $c\geq 0$ and

 \end{Thm}

-{\em Remark 1.} For $\omega=2.3727$ and $\alpha=0.30$ we obtain $\tau=0.045302$ and hence $O\bigl(n^{3q\cdot 0.4547+c}\bigr)$ time.
-For $\alpha\geq 1/2$ we obtain $\tau=0.055556$ and hence $O\bigl(n^{3q\cdot 0.4445+c}\bigr)$ time.
+{\em Remark 1.} For $\omega=2.3728639$ and $\alpha=0.30$ we obtain $\tau=0.045296182$ and hence $O\bigl(n^{3q\cdot 0.45470382+c}\bigr)$ time.
+For $\alpha\geq 1/2$ we obtain $\tau=0.055555556$ and hence $O\bigl(n^{3q\cdot 0.44444445+c}\bigr)$ time.
 Note that the latter case occurs in the case $\omega=2$ because then $\alpha=1$.

-{\em Remark 2.} We observe that the weighted disjoint triples \eqref{eq:main} admit an evaluation algorithm analogous to the algorithm of Ne\v{s}et\v{r}il and Poljak \cite{NP85} discussed above.
+{\em Remark 2.} We observe that the trilinear form \eqref{eq:main} admits an evaluation algorithm analogous to the algorithm of Ne\v{s}et\v{r}il and Poljak \cite{NP85} discussed above.
 Indeed, \eqref{eq:main} can be split into a multiplication of two $n^{q}\times n^{q}$ square matrices, which gives running time $O(n^{\omega q+c})$.
 Even in the case $\omega=2$ the running time $O(n^{2q+c})$ is however inferior to Theorem~\ref{thm:main}.

+{\em Remark 3.} Theorem~\ref{thm:main} can be stated in an alternative form that counts the number of arithmetic operations (addition, subtraction, multiplication, and exact division of integers) performed by the algorithm on the inputs $f,g,h$ to obtain $\Delta(f,g,h)$.
+This form is obtained by simply removing the constant $c$ from the bound in Theorem~\ref{thm:main}.

+Finally, we show that one can improve upon Theorem~\ref{thm:main} via case by case analysis.
+Here our intent is to pursue only the cases $q=2,3,4$ and leave the task of generalizing from here to further work.

+When considering specific values of $q$, it is convenient to measure efficiency using the number of arithmetic operations (addition, subtraction, multiplication, and exact division of integers) performed by an algorithm.